-Under the leadership of Judge Thomas R. Jones, in 1967 the Bedford Stuyvesant Restoration Corporation (Restoration) was formally established to consolidate and carry forward these efforts.
-Deputy Police Commissioner Franklin A. Thomas, an original board member of the Bedford Stuyvesant Renewal and Rehabilitation Corporation, and later to become President of the Ford Foundation, was elected as Restoration’s first president.
-Initial funding support came from the Taconic Foundation, the Rockefeller Brothers Foundation, the Edgar M. Stern Family Fund, the J.M.
+Under the leadership of Judge Thomas R. Jones, in 1967, the Bedford Stuyvesant Restoration Corporation (Restoration) was formally established to consolidate and carry forward these efforts.
+Deputy Police Commissioner Franklin A. Thomas, an original board member of the Bedford Stuyvesant Renewal and Rehabilitation Corporation, and later to become President of the Ford Foundation, was elected as Restoration’s first President.
+Initial funding support came from the Taconic Foundation, the Rockefeller Brothers Fund, the Edgar Stern Family Fund, The J.M.
 Kaplan Fund and the Ford Foundation.

-One year later, Restoration purchased an abandoned milk bottling plant in the heart of Bedford Stuyvesant, Sheffield Farms, to serve as its new corporate headquarters.
+One year later, Restoration purchased an abandoned milk bottling plant in the heart of Bedford-Stuyvesant, Sheffield Farms, to serve as its new corporate headquarters.
 Renovations soon began to create what is now known as Restoration Plaza.
-Completed in 1972, today this 300,000 square feet commercial plaza is home to Restoration’s headquarters, the historic Billie Holiday Theatre, the Skylight Gallery and scores of local businesses, non-profits and government agencies, including a post office, local branches of JPMorgan Chase, Carver Bank and Citibank, Super Foodtown, a satellite campus of the College of New Rochelle, Assemblywoman Tremaine Wright's, and council menber Robert Curnegy's offices.
+Completed in 1972, today this 300,000 square feet commercial plaza is home to Restoration’s headquarters, the historic Billie Holiday Theatre, the Skylight Gallery and scores of local businesses, non-profits and government agencies, including a post office, local branches of JPMorgan Chase, Carver Bank and Citibank, Super Foodtown, a satellite campus of Mercy College, and the offices of Assemblywoman Tremaine Wright and Council Member Robert Cornegy.

 Since 1967, Restoration has catalyzed enormous economic, cultural, and educational improvements in Central Brooklyn.
 The following are some of our representative accomplishments:

 Economic Development: Restoration has been an important catalyst for business growth and investment promotion in Central Brooklyn, especially along the area’s main commercial corridors of Fulton Street and Nostrand Avenue.
-Among the businesses Restoration has brought to this area are a 25,000 square foot supermarket (Super Foodtown), Applebee’s Bar & Grill, the College of New Rochelle, a post office, and three major banks.
-To date, Restoration has attracted over $500 million in public and private investment to Central Brooklyn and created hundreds of jobs for local residents.
+Among the businesses Restoration has brought to this area are a 25,000-square-foot Super Foodtown supermarket, Applebee’s Bar & Grill, Mercy College, a post office, and three major banks.
+To date, Restoration has attracted over $600 million in public and private investment to Central Brooklyn and created hundreds of jobs for local residents.
 Restoration Plaza, the town hall of Central Brooklyn, receives more than 1.5 million visits per year related to arts, education, community engagement, non-profit services and commerce.

 Restoration provides high school students with SAT prep classes and one-on-one counseling.
 Staff members review transcripts and report cards, assist in the completion of college applications and financial aid forms, and match students with tutoring and academic supports.
 In addition, we help young people prepare for the world of work by placing them in year-round internships and summer jobs.